Euro's advance slows as risk sentiment falters

 The euro was set to end July with its best monthly gain in a decade, a 4.7% jump, but a shift in the bullish mood is threatening the milestone.

-The euro lost about 0.34% to $1.1752 as the continent’s stock markets fell after disappointing second-quarter earnings weighed on morale.
+The euro lost about 0.34% to $1.1752 as the continent's stock markets fell after disappointing second-quarter earnings weighed on morale EUR=EBS.

 The German economy contracted by a worse-than-expected 10.1% in the second quarter, its steepest plunge on record, as household spending, business investment and exports collapsed during the COVID-19 pandemic.